LarsSchaaf/alcalc/readme.md

 # AL Calculator

 An ase calculator that takes care of dataset generation for ML force fields in the eara of foundation models.
-Currently support the MACE force field architecture and using active learning via committes.
+Currently support the MACE force field architecture and using active learning via commitees.

 ## Installation